-The provider ensured that all policies and procedures outlined in Schedule 5 were prepared in writing and implemented in the centre.
+The registered provider had ensured policies and procedures on matters set out in Schedule 5 had been implemented.

-However, the following polices had exceed the three year review timeline as per the Care And Support of Residents in Designated Centres for Persons (Children and Adults) with Disabilities Regulations 2013:
+The inspector reviewed a sample of the policies during the course of this inspection.
+The provider ensured that all policies and procedures had been reviewed at intervals not exceeding three years as per the Care And Support of Residents in Designated

+Centres for Persons (Children and Adults) with Disabilities Regulations 2013.